Free Will and Willing Change

 But here’s the thing: even if our decisions are shaped by biology, environment, and everything we’ve lived through, the change cycle is very real.
 Brains adapt.
 Bodies recalibrate.
 Patterns shift.
 Neuroplasticity is basically your nervous system saying, “Okay, fine, I guess we can try something new.”

 So maybe free will isn’t a superpower.
 Maybe it’s more like steering a kayak while the river has (strong) opinions.
-You don’t control the current, but with awareness, support, and along side a bossy, slightly annoying therapist (yours truly), you can still move in the your own direction—or at least not crash into the rocks.
+You don’t control the current, but with awareness, support, and alongside a bossy, slightly annoying therapist (yours truly), you can still move in your own direction—or at least not crash into the rocks.

 And that’s where therapy often comes in—not with blame, but with curiosity: